subasish/MannBhat01/Mannering_Bhat_Paper/notes/notes/pap3.md

 occupancy and volume indicates turbulent and stop-and-go traffic scenarios also have relatively high risk of crash occurrence.

 ### Limitations
-* From the study:
+* From the study (_The following line from the abstract is needed to be rephrased.
+SVM is not a recently proposed SLT.
+It was introduced by Vapnik in 1974_):
 > In this study, support vector machine (SVM), a recently proposed statistical learning model was introduced to evaluate real-time crash risk.
-    * This line from the abstract is needed to be rephrased.
-SVM is not a recently proposed SLT.
-It was introduced by Vapnik in 1974.